TIY-Austin-Front-End-Engineering/Final-Project-Planning/EXAMPLE_README.md

 ## Models

 A list of all of your models with necessary information.
-Use either a markdown list or embed code (using ``` syntax) of what your waterline JSON models will look like.
+Use either a markdown list or embed code (using ``` syntax) of what your JSON models will look like.

 ## APIs, Plugins, Libraries and Frameworks